Total to Display (Food Fort)

 |September||Mental Health Association||$1,557|

-Open Harvest owners are invited to select five of the ten 2021 SEED
+Open Harvest owners were invited to select five of the ten 2021 SEED

 We Can Do This is a community organization whose mission is to provide weekend meal service to kids at the F Street Recreation Center.
 We Can Do This is fiscally supported by Mystic Rhoads Productions, an organization that works to provide positive educational opportunities, healthy lifestyles and an appreciation of the natural environment to the communities it serves.